Tenth Acre Farm

 Calendula officinalis, also known as pot marigold, can benefit soil, repel pests, and aid healing.
 Here are seven reasons to grow this herb.

-Edible landscaping can be an easy way to grow food in the front yard.
-Learn some strategies for designing a beautiful, low-maintenance edible landscape.
+Edible landscaping can be an easy, low-maintenance way to grow food in the front yard.
+Learn some strategies for designing a permaculture-inspired edible landscape.

 A hedgerow can offer beauty, productivity, biodiversity, and much more!
 Discover how to plant a hedgerow to meet your needs.

 Hedgerows can increase the beauty, productivity, and biodiversity of a yard or landscape.
-Discover more reasons why this age-old strategy can benefit you.
+Discover more reasons why this age-old strategy can benefit your home landscape.

 • 1